 - 19x zoom Tamron 16-300mm f/3.5-6.3 Di II VC PZD MACRO lens (Amazon).

-- When compared to faster Pro lenses, the handy Nikon VR or Canon IS 18-200mm travel lenses gain in image stabilization and compositional zoom versatility what they lose in absolute optical sharpness.
+These 11x to 19x travel zoom lenses equal the camera maker’s kit lens sharpness and eliminate the swapping of lenses in the field.
+Their image stabilization feature (VR, IS, OSS, or VC) supports 2 to 4 stops slower hand held shutter speed, which is critical for on-the-go photographers who want to minimize tripod usage.
+When compared to faster Pro lenses, the handy Nikon VR or Canon IS 18-200mm travel lenses gain in image stabilization and compositional zoom versatility what they lose in absolute optical sharpness.
 Stitch sets of 18mm images into wide or tall panoramas.
-Better yet, zoom to 22mm and set aperture to f/8 to optimize sharpness on the Nikon 18-200mm VR lens.
-Check lens reviews or test it yourself to find the sharpest zoom and aperture settings for your specific lens.
-If in doubt, remember f/8 is great! (when using a camera with an APS-C or 35mm size sensor)
+Zoom to 22mm and set aperture to f/8 to optimize sharpness on the Nikon 18-200mm VR lens.
+Check lens reviews or test yourself to find the sharpest zoom and aperture settings for your lens.
+For example, the f/4 Sony SEL1670Z lens for A6500/A6300/A6000 is sharpest at f/5.6 across its 4x zoom range.

 Support my work — buy anything from Amazon.com links on this page.